Higher dimensional rotating black hole solutions in quadratic $f(R)$ gravitational theory and the conserved quantities

-$f(R)$ theory has many successful applications in the domain of cosmology \cite{AL}--{\cite{AK}.
-However, it should be associated with other tests to achieves the success of GR in the solar system \cite{Kk}. $f(R)$ is the modification of Einstein's GR and is considered as a novel geometrodynamical theory with degrees of freedom in the field equations of gravitation \cite{BF9,UD}--\cite{MB}.
-The action integral of this theory contains an appropriate function of the Ricci scalar $R$ and the field equations are of the fourth-order.
-The lower order of the field equations gives the field equations of the Einstein's GR, which is a second order.
-A coincidence between $f(R)$ and other modified gravitational theories through different frames can be found in \cite{NS}.
+$f(R)$ theory has several successful applications in the domain of cosmology \cite{Artymowski:2014gea,PhysRevD.92.124024,Motohashi:2017aob,Huang:2013hsb,Addazi:2016bus}.
+However, it should be associated with other tests to achieve the success of GR in the solar system \cite{Koyama:2015vza}. $f(R)$ is a modification of Einstein's GR and is considered as a novel geometrodynamical theory with degrees of freedom in the field equations of gravitation \cite{PhysRevD.79.124019,Utiyama:1962sn,1989PhLB..232..172B,Clifton:2006kc,PhysRevD.77.103523}.
+The action integral of this theory contains an appropriate function of the Ricci scalar $R$, and the field equations are of the fourth-order.
+The lower order of the field equations provides field equations of Einstein's GR, which are of the second order.
+A coincidence between $f(R)$ and other modified gravitational theories through different frames can be found in \cite{Sk.:2017fac}.